ianthehenry/rundown/diary.md

 But I don't really think I can do that.
 Even though there's only one mutable borrow *at a time*.

-I got it down to this simpler thing
+I got it down to this simpler thing:
-:

 ```rust
 fn parse_list<'a>(input: &'a str, mut tokens : &mut core::slice::Iter<Token>) -> Result<Vec<Sexp<'a>>, ParseError> {